 Division of Fire Safety – Working with Fire Departments to Ensure Safe Public Displays

-The Division of Fire Safety has a new webpage, Fireworks for Fire Prevention , for fire prevention officers with information and resources on how to enforce the fireworks laws and regulations and make sure the supervised fireworks displays are safe for both spectators and shooters.
-DFS stands ready to provide technical, compliance, and enforcement support, 24/7 – especially during the busy 4th of July week.
-The following numbers may be called for immediate assistance: outside of regular business hours (508) 820-2000 and during normal business days (8 a.m. to 4 p.m.), (978) 567-3375.
+The Division of Fire Safety has a new webpage, Fireworks for Fire Prevention, for fire prevention officers with information and resources on how to enforce fireworks laws and regulations and make sure supervised fireworks displays are safe for both spectators and shooters.
+DFS stands ready to provide technical, compliance, and enforcement support, 24/7, especially during the busy 4th of July week.
+Call the following numbers for immediate assistance: outside of regular business hours 508-820-2000 and during normal business days (8 a.m. to 4 p.m.), 978-567-3375.

 A father tells the story about how things went horribly wrong at an illegal backyard fireworks show (PSA); posted on YouTubeTM - there are no do-overs in real life.